Which Herbal Supplements Are Best?

 Ingesting any part of belladonna or “deadly nightshade” can prove fatal.
 However, your doctor may use belladonna derivatives as treatment for stomach and intestinal cramping or as part of an eye exam.
 Inform your doctor if you’ve had any unusual past reaction to belladonna and take exactly as directed.
 Safer herbs for chronic stomach problems include ginger, DGL (deglycyrrhizinated licorice) and fennel seed.

 Tea brewed from the tiny daisy-like flowers and feathery leaves of chamomile is an ancient but still popular herbal remedy to relax the nerves, relieve indigestion and heartburn.
 Some people find chamomile curbs insomnia and menstrual cramps.
-There also is scientific
+There also is scientific support for the use of chamomile cream for inflammatory skin diseases and wound healing.
+When buying tea, fragrance means freshness.

 Studies have concluded that echinacea is effective in reducing the severity of cold symptoms and speeding recovery.
 It’s widely sold in tablet and capsule form.
 However, experts recommend the more potent tinctures and extracts.
 Test potency by dissolving a small amount on the tip of your tongue.
 You should feel a strong numbing sensation.
 Not recommended for people with autoimmune disorders.